-Has your company been issued with a statutory demand?
-A statutory demand is a formal demand to collect a debt, under s459E of the Corporations Act.
-This article explains what a valid statutory demand is, and how you can respond.
+Has your company recieved a statutory demand?
+A statutory demand is a formal demand to collect a debt, under s459E of the Corporations Act 2001.
+This article explains what a valid statutory demand is, and how you can respond to a statutory demand.

 What is a Statutory Demand?